whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-5-Arduino-Blink/index.md

 ## loop function

 The loop function is the heart of an Arduino sketch.
 It loops over and over and over and over again.
 It just keeps looping very fast unless you add a `delay` to your code or otherwise intentionally slow it down.
 The `loop();` function uses two functions, `digitalWrite();` and `delay();`.
+The `digitalWrite();` function tells the `LED_BUILTIN` or the LED on the Ardunio to go `HIGH`.
+What does that mean?

+The Arduino pins operate at 5V and can either send 0V or 5V.
+This is like sending a digital signal or 1s and 0s.
+When it sends 5V the Arduino pin is considered `HIGH` or on.
+When it sends 0V the Arduino pin is considered `LOW` or off.

+Then the `delay();` function tells the Arduino to wait 1000 milliseconds or 1 second.

+Then the `digitalWrite();` function tells the `LED_BUILTIN` to go `LOW` or turn off.

+Then the `delay();` function tells the Arduino to wait 1000 milliseconds or 1 second.

+Then since this is the `loop();` function it goes on until the end of time or if you remove power from the Arduino.

 ```C